daymos/exceptions-handling/raising-exceptions.md

 # Working with exceptions

 ##Intro
-This readme will cover the usage of the following functions: throw, try, catch, finally:
+This readme will cover the usage of the following functions: throw, try, catch, finally.

 ## Why is exception handling useful
 Exceptions are a way to deal with errors that can occur when your code is executed.